Can you eat chicken on ash wednesday catholic

 According to Catholic practice, Ash Wednesday is a day of both fast and abstinence from meat.
 Ash Wednesday being a day of both fast and abstinence, the meat at the main meal is no longer allowed.
 However, animal products that are not meat, such as eggs or dairy products, are allowed.

-You might be interested: What is the difference between a catholic and a protestant
+You might be interested: History of the catholic bible timeline

 What do you say when you receive ashes on Ash Wednesday?